yuhr/satysfi-cancel/README.md

 # satysfi-cancel

-SATySFi equivalent package of LaTeX's `cancel` package.
+The SATySFi equivalent of the LateX's cancel package.

 ## Usage